-3.0 FOOTBALL RULES
+4.0 GENERAL FOOTBALL RULES

-SVAA Football shall be played in accordance with the current year NCAA rules for football with the exceptions and clarifications covered in this section.
+SVAA Flag Football shall be played in accordance with the current year Texas Amateur Athletic Federation for flag football and SVAA 7x 7 football shall be played in accordance with Texas University Interscholastic League current year rules, both with the exceptions and clarifications covered in this book.

-3.1 Player Participation/Substitution - Every player must be a "starter" on offense or defense, and barring injury, must play in ALL plays on their "starting" side of the ball.
-This rule will apply to the first, second and third quarters of play.
-The fourth quarter will be played on a free substitution basis.
+4.1 Player Participation/Substitution - Every player must be a "starter" on offense or defense, and barring injury, must play in ALL plays on their "starting" side of the ball.
+This rule will apply to the first, second, and third quarters of play.
+Open substitution in the 4th quarter is allowed.
+You may switch them around, but not in the middle of a quarter.
+Every player must START and continue playing the whole quarter on either offense or defense.
+Any changes made during the first three quarters must be made at the start of the next quarter and in any case for the entire game, absent injury, no player who is eligible to be substituted out of a game may be substituted for another player until possession of the ball changes.

-A coach may elect to designate two players on offense as "messengers" to shuttle in plays.
-These "messengers" must start on defense and thus play in ALL plays on the defensive side of the ball.
-These two "messengers" will remain the only "messengers" for at least the first three quarters of the game.
-Since the free substitution rule applies in the fourth quarter, a coach can choose to change his "messengers" in the fourth quarter.
-There will be no "messengers" on defense.
 Players will get sick, need to be disciplined, get injured during a game, or arrive late for a game.
 Therefore, where applicable, the only exceptions to the substitution rule will be for illness, disciplinary action, or injury during a game.
 The coach shall determine a player's participation in a game if that player arrives late for a game.
-Any exception must be reported to the official and opposing coach.
-Failure to comply with this rule will result in the forfeiture of the game.
-In the event both teams violate this rule, both will receive a loss.
 If the substitution rules are not followed by the coach, the coach will be suspended.